Spring-active dung beetles for southern Australia

 In 2012 a CSIRO–MLA program introduced two European spring-active dung beetles to the quarantine laboratories in Canberra, where they were reared and then released to field locations in WA and NSW and to Dung Beetle Solutions in South Australia.
 The predicted distributions of these two species across southern Australia is presented in the maps on the right (images courtesy of MLA).

-In SA, in association with Creation Care (an environmental services company based in SA), both species have been reared in field cages since 2014 and five releases of Onthophagus vacca occurred across southern Australia in spring 2017.
+In SA, in association with Creation Care (an environmental services company based in SA), both species have been reared in field cages since 2014 and several releases of Onthophagus vacca have now occurred across southern Australia.